enzonjagi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state stores the contents of "ls -la" into "ls_cwd_content" 9-duplicate_last_line duplicates the last line of the iacta file 10-no_more_js deletes all .js files in the current working directory and its subdirectories
+8-cwd_state stores the contents of "ls -la" into "ls_cwd_content" 9-duplicate_last_line duplicates the last line of the iacta file 10-no_more_js deletes all .js files in the current working directory and its subdirectories 11-directories counts all directories and subdirectories within the current directory, excluding current and parent directories